VallarasuS/Vallarasu.in/docs/open-journal.md

 04-09-2025
 Construction of a commercial space for rent at native begins today. on a personal loan ;)

+03-09-2025
+Lunch was delayed by few hours, took a toll on body.
+Signs of aging shows :)

 02-09-2025
 Diet - Gained some weight, cutting down calories & starting intermittent fasting.